Our mission is to

 Laboratory testing is an important element of food safety

-toxins in shellfish and potentially harmful phytoplankton in
+services for algal toxins in shellfish, potentially harmful

 European food safety legislation requires member states to